 What are the symptoms of IBS?

 Irritable Bowel Syndrome is not at all life-threatening, but a condition which is long-lasting that may ultimately change your life.
-According to statistics, women get IBS more than men and experience the symptoms first during the ages 20-30.
+According to statistics, women get IBS more than men and experience the symptoms first during the ages of 20-30.
 Women usually experience it around menstruation, and those in the menopausal stage have fewer symptoms.

 With regards to symptoms, the severity varies from different patients.
 IBS mainly has four types:

 - IBS with constipation